deepin-community/python3.12/Doc/library/os.rst

 .. data:: EFD_SEMAPHORE

-   Provide semaphore-like semantics for reads from a :func:`eventfd` file descriptor.
+   Provide semaphore-like semantics for reads from an :func:`eventfd` file descriptor.
 On read the internal counter is decremented by one.

    .. availability:: Linux >= 2.6.30